Bradburia pilosa (Nutt.) Semple

 Origin - Native to U.S.

-Other info. - This species can be found in the southern Ozark region of Missouri.
+Other info. - This species can be found in the southern third of Missouri.
+Its U.S. range is southern, largely restricted to a few states centered roughly at the intersection of Arkansas, Oklahoma, and Texas.
 The plant is easy to ID in the field.
-The pilose stems and bright golden flowers are good characteristics to look for.
+The conspicuously hairy stems and bright golden flowers are good characteristics to look for.
 The species is sometimes used in native landscaping and deserves more attention in cultivation.

 Photographs taken at Logan Creek, Reynolds County, MO., 7-17-03 (DETenaglia); also at Arrowhead State Park, OK, 7-25-2016 (SRTurner).